 So, based on the above formula, the ROE for Mayfield Childcare is:

 The 'return' is the profit over the last twelve months.
-Another way to think of that is that for every A$1 worth of equity, the company was able to earn A$0.12 in profit.
+One way to conceptualize this is that for each A$1 of shareholders' capital it has, the company made A$0.04 in profit.

-We then performed a comparison between Mayfield Childcare's net income growth with the industry, which revealed that the company's growth is similar to the average industry growth of 22% in the same period.
+We then compared Mayfield Childcare's net income growth with the industry and we're pleased to see that the company's growth figure is higher when compared with the industry which has a growth rate of 5.0% in the same period.

 The basis for attaching value to a company is, to a great extent, tied to its earnings growth.
 The investor should try to establish if the expected growth or decline in earnings, whichever the case may be, is priced in.
-This then helps them determine if the stock is placed for a bright or bleak future.
-If you're wondering about Mayfield Childcare's's valuation, check out this gauge of its price-to-earnings ratio, as compared to its industry.
+By doing so, they will have an idea if the stock is headed into clear blue waters or if swampy waters await.
+Is Mayfield Childcare fairly valued compared to other companies?
+These 3 valuation measures might help you decide.

 Is Mayfield Childcare Efficiently Re-investing Its Profits?